mcdickenson/cs570/hw1/readme.md

 `fifteens_knight_runner.rb` contains a Ruby script that takes input from STDIN, creates an instance of the Fifteens Puzzle, searches for a solution with A*, and prints the output.

+`tilepuzmcd31` is the executable.
+If for some reason it is not executable on your system, run `chmod 755 tilepuzmcd31`.

 ## Input

 Because the `fifteens_knight_runner` script accepts input from STDIN it can be run in several ways.
 The input specified in the homework is stored in `knight_input.txt `.
 Here are some examples for running the script with this input: